MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/composition.md

 To use Microsoft.UI.Composition APIs in the Windows App SDK:

 1. Download and install the latest release of the Windows App SDK.
-For more information, see [Install developer tools](set-up-your-development-environment.md).
+For more information, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).
 2. Follow the instructions to [create a new project that uses the Windows App SDK](../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](use-windows-app-sdk-in-existing-project.md).

 To learn more about the availability of Microsoft.UI.Composition in the Windows App SDK, see [release channels](release-channels.md).